 Homemade Dishwasher Detergent

-by Merissa on October 21, 2011
+October 21, 2011 34 Comments

 I run my dishwasher every day!!
 I had decided to experiment with some different dishwasher detergents and see what would work in my dishwasher and be the most cost effective.
 I definitely wanted clean dishes with no residue.
-I was using some store brands, name brands, and "earth" friendly brands.
+I was using some store brands, name brands, and “earth” friendly brands.
 I have settled in with the homemade for over 9 months now and am happy with the results.
-The recipe is very simple:
+The recipe is very simple.

-• 1 cup 20 Mule Team Borax
+• 1 cup of 20 Mule Team Borax

 • 1 cup Washing Soda